Extended range version of ASM-3 is being mass produced in response to China's maritime expansion.

 The ASM-3A announcement was made as part of a broader announcement in which the MoD published the “Results of the Selection of New Critical Equipment“.

 For the record, Japan started full-scale development of a missile called XASM-3 in FY2010 that can be operated by the Japan Air Self-Defense Force (航空自衛隊, Kōkū Jieitai or JASDF) F-2 fighter jets.
-The XASM-3 was an air-launched anti-ship missile (ASM) that cruised at supersonic speeds (above Mach 3) thanks to the combination of a solid rocket booster and ramjet engine.
+The XASM-3 was an air-launched anti-ship missile (ASM) that cruised at supersonic speeds (above Mach 3) thanks an Integral Rocket Ramjet engine.
 It had a range of about 200 km (108 nautical miles).

 In 2017, a live-fire test was conducted using a decommissioned JMSDF vessel.
 The development was completed in 2018 and procurement would begin in fiscal year 2019 as ASM-3.